 The only thing your crash diet will do is lower your metabolism.
 As soon as you go off the diet, you’ll start immediately gaining back the weight.
 You’ll also probably gain an extra 10 pounds on top of what you lost as added insurance against future starvation.

 You may think you’re doing a good thing by using the false calorie-deficit theory to lose weight.
-But what you’re actually doing is starving your cells, and the effects of poor diet will never bring you lasting weight loss.
+But what you’re actually doing is starving your cells, and the effects of poor diet on the body will never bring you lasting weight loss.
 The only thing that will do that is giving your body foods that nourish the cells and remove the hormonal clog.
 A diet that lowers the setpoint weight contains foods that fill you up so you’re not hungry all the time, keeping you satisfied instead of feeling deprived.
 You will have a calorie deficit, but your cells will be so nourished they won’t mind burning fat and lowering setpoint weight.

 Wow…that plan sounds a lot like the SANE Diet.